americocunhajr/EPIDEMIC/README.md

 - **Trends:** which uses several types of trend graphs to analyze the dynamic behavior of an epidemic as well as its underlyng rate of progress;
 - **Forecast:** which uses data-driven statistical regressors to make short-term predictions about certain quantities of interest underlying the epidemic.

-This package includes the following file:
+This package includes the following files:

 **MODELING:**

-SIR
 - main_SIR.m
 - rhs_SIR.m

-SEIR
 - main_SEIR.m
 - rhs_SEIR.m

-SEIRD
 - main_SEIRD.m
 - rhs_SEIRD.m

-SEIAHRD
 - main_SEIAHRD.m
 - rhs_SEIAHRD.m